SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 ![]({{ site.baseurl }}/images/weblogic/add-resource-adapter.png)

 * Step 3.
 In the Install Application Assistant page, select the file path to the Solace JMS Resource Adapter RAR (.rar) file, then click on the ‘Next’ button.
 Note that this is the Resource Adapter RAR file, and not the sol-jms-ra-%VERSION% JAR file that is obtained from decompressed the RAR file.
 * Step 4.
-Select “Install this deployment as an application” and click the ‘Next’ button
+Select "Install this deployment as an application" and click the ‘Next’ button
 * Step 5.
 Assign the adapter a suitable name, such as sol-jms-ra-%VERSION%
 * Step 6.
 Click the ‘Finish’ link to commit the changes to the application server.
-Several errors such as “ConnectionFactoryJndiName cannot be empty” will be reported, and can be safely ignored as the configuration is not yet completed.
+Several errors such as "ConnectionFactoryJndiName cannot be empty" will be reported, and can be safely ignored as the configuration is not yet completed.
 * Step 7.
 Navigate to the ‘Deployments’ page again and click on the adapter name.

 ### Configuring the connection to Solace JMS provider